 We believe the assumptions used in our undiscounted cash flow analysis to test for impairment are appropriate and result in a reasonable estimate of future cash flows.
 The undiscounted cash flows from the analysis exceeded the carrying amount of our long-lived assets.
 The most significant assumptions are the pricing and production estimates used in undiscounted cash flow analysis.
-In order to evaluate the sensitivity of the assumptions, we assumed a hypothetical reduction in our production profile and lower pricing during the early years which still showed no impairment.
-If we experience further declines in oil pricing, increases in our estimated future expenditures or a decrease in our estimated production profile our long-lived assets could be at risk for impairment.
+Where unproved reserves exist, an appropriately risk-adjusted amount of these reserves may be included in the evaluation.
+In order to evaluate the sensitivity of the assumptions, we assumed a hypothetical reduction in our production profile which still showed no impairment.
+If we experience declines in oil pricing, increases in our estimated future expenditures or a decrease in our estimated production profile our long-lived assets could be at risk for impairment.